The Trust Is Only as Good as What’s Inside It

 Common Funding Mistakes

-You paid for the trust document but never moved money into it.
-The trust only works if it has assets.
-Even a small initial deposit plus a life insurance assignment makes it functional.
+You paid $3,000–$8,000 for the trust document but never put money in it.
+An unfunded trust is worthless.
+Even $100 plus a life insurance policy makes it functional.

 When You’re Ready for Professional Help